-So, let’s have a look at what matcha is and its many health benefits.
+So, let’s have a look at the science behind matcha it's and its many health benefits.

-While green tea is made from Camellia sinesis, just as matcha is, the process of harvesting and preparing matcha, is different from that of regular green tea.
+While green tea is made from Camellia Sinensis, the process of harvesting and preparing matcha powder is different from that of regular green tea.
 Matcha needs to be shaded for three weeks before being harvested.
-This, in fact, leads to an increase in the production of caffeine, theanine and chlorophyll.
-Chlorophyll is a green pigment, so an increase in this leads to the color intensifying.
+This leads to an increase in the production of caffeine, theanine, and chlorophyll.
+Chlorophyll is a green pigment, so it also means the color intensifies.

-If you’ve looked into the health benefits of matcha green tea, one of the first things you stumbled across was probably its high antioxidant count, or, if you prefer, ORAC (Oxygen Radical Absorbance Capacity) value.
-This is because you consume the entire leaf of the tea when drinking matcha.
+If you’ve looked into the health benefits of matcha green tea, one of the first things you stumbled across was probably its high antioxidant count or ORAC (Oxygen Radical Absorbance Capacity) value.

 Antioxidants help prevent free radicals from damaging our cells.
 This is necessary to prevent disease, as well as to stay youthful.
 The ORAC value refers to the in vitro antioxidant capacity of a certain food.
 (1) (2)

-Matcha has an incredibly high ORAC value at 1,384 per gram.
-As you use approximately one gram per cup, this is how much you get when drinking a cuppa!
+Matcha green tea powder has an incredibly high ORAC value at 1,384 per gram.
+As you use approximately one gram per cup, this is how much you get when drinking a cup of matcha!

-The antioxidant most notably found in matcha is epigallocatechin gallate (EGCG) — yes, the name is a handful, but all you really need to remember is that matcha comes with a lot of antioxidants!
-In fact, the concentration of EGCG available from drinking matcha is at least three times greater than other green teas and up to 137 times greater than many green teas on the market.
-As you drink the powder, not just the water the green tea has been soaked in, it makes sense you get more.
-(3)
+The antioxidant most notably found in matcha is epigallocatechin gallate (EGCG) — yes, the name is a handful and usually just referred to as green tea catechins.
+All you really need to remember is that matcha comes with a lot of antioxidants!
+In fact, the concentration of EGCG available from drinking matcha is at least three times greater than other green teas on the market.
+You consume the entire leaf when you drink matcha, unlike steeped green tea where you discard the tea leaves and just drink the water, ensuring more antioxidants are consumed (3)

 Is there proof that the antioxidants in matcha actually make a difference in the body?
 Well, studies have found that consuming matcha can lower antioxidant stress in rats.
+They also have various other health benefits, as discussed below.
 (4)

-The bottom line is: matcha has one of the highest ORAC values of any plant out there.
+The bottom line?
+Matcha has one of the highest ORAC values of any plant out there.
 By drinking a cup of matcha you get a healthy dose of antioxidants that can help keep your cells happy and healthy and prevent disease.

-Matcha green tea may be able to help increase your levels of high-density lipoprotein-cholesterol (HDL-C), while decreasing your levels of low-density lipoprotein-cholesterol (LDL-C).
-In other words, matcha might help increase the level of good cholesterol and decrease the levels of bad cholesterol in your blood.
+Matcha tea powder may be able to help increase your levels of high-density lipoprotein-cholesterol (HDL-Cholesterol), while decreasing your levels of low-density lipoprotein-cholesterol (LDL-Cholesterol).
+In other words, matcha might help increase the levels of good cholesterol and decrease the levels of bad cholesterol in your blood.
 (4)

-Admittedly these results were found when testing it on rats, but matcha has, in other studies, had similar effects on both mice and men.
+Admittedly these results were found when testing it on rats, but matcha powder has had similar effects on both mice and men in other studies.

-Blood glucose has been linked to diabetes and you want to keep your levels down.
-An aide in doing so, might be consuming matcha.
-Different studies on rats found it significantly lowered blood glucose levels.
+Blood glucose has been linked to diabetes, so you want to keep your levels down.
+An aide in doing so, might be consuming matcha powder.
+Different studies on rats found it significantly lowered blood sugar levels.
 (4) (5)

 One study carried out on both mice and people found that: “High contents of theanine and arginine in matcha [exhibit] a high stress-reducing effect.”
 In plain language: the two amino acids found in matcha have a stress reducing effect.
 (6)